Godley/MuseParse/readme.rst

 Written for python 3 only, python 2.7 support may come later but I'm not intending on doing that unless everything else is done.

+Stupidly I have yet to test this on windows and linux systems so expect multiple revisions to both this and the pypi listing.

 Originally written as part of my Final Year Project (or dissertation project) at university.
 I earned 93% on this along with an application of this section so you'd hope it was good.

 ============